Student Loan Tax Deductions & Education Credits

 Lifetime Learning Credit

-The Lifetime Learning Credit of up to $2,000 per tax year can be claimed as qualified post-secondary education costs by the student, the student’s spouse or by the student’s parents.
-There is no limit on the number of years the credit can be claimed.
-This makes the credit particularly helpful to graduate students, students who are attending school less than half-time, and those taking classes to improve or acquire job skills and not necessarily to get a degree.
+Lifetime Learning places no limit on the number of years a credit can be claimed.
+This makes the credit particularly helpful to graduate students, students who are attending school less than half-time and those taking classes to improve or acquire job skills and not necessarily to get a degree.

 Eligible expenses include tuition, fees and any books and equipment required by the school.
 The credit cannot be claimed for room and board or for any expenses that were paid for by a grant, scholarship, employer or education savings account.